Texas state supported living centers: Austin State Supported Living Center

 Residents did not bathe or have clean clothes for a week after a gas main broke.

 A resident was allowed to self injure until the removal of his eye was necessary by surgery.

-Depending on one's level of need, it could cost $120,000 more per year to house someone in an SSLC than in the community.
-Unfortunately, there is no DOJ eversight of community placements and data and outcomes of consumers is not being collected and reported.
-There is a need to verify how many people are ending up incarcerated, hospitalized, homeless or dead.

 Brenham State Supported Living Center

 Brenham State Supported Living Center houses approximately 400 residents in 11 residential buildings on 200 acre in unincorporated Washington County, south of Brenham and between Austin and Houston.
 The state school serves a southeast Texas area including Brazos, Burleson, Grimes, Leon, Liberty, Madison, Montgomery, Robertson, Walker, and Washington counties.
 It is the largest employer in Brenham.

 Brenham state school opened in January 1974, and was the first of the Texas State Schools to be certified as an ICF-MR (Intermediate Care Facility - Mentally/Intellectually Challenged).

 Brenham State school features a nature area, primarily for use of residents and family members but also available on a limited basis to outside organizations and citizens.
 Facilities include a log cabin, picnic area, and restrooms.
 The campus also has a park with a picnic area and pavilion.